-- 45 graded credits in history courses, all for letter grades
+- 49 total graded credits in history courses, all for letter grades

 - No more than 8 credits may be in HIST 405 (Reading and Conference)

-The following must be taken here at the University of Oregon
+The following course requirements must be completed at the University of Oregon:

 - 21 credits in upper-division courses, including at least three courses numbered 408–499.